migueldeicaza/ServiceStack.Redis/README.md

 [Join the ServiceStack Google+ group](https://plus.google.com/u/0/communities/112445368900682590445) or follow [@servicestack](http://twitter.com/servicestack) for updates.

+This is a fork of ServiceStack.Redis before the license was changed to the Aferro GPL license.

 # An Open Source C# Client for Redis

 _Note: the source code is provided as-is - no direct or commercial support is available for ServiceStack_